knowfahad/fast-api-boilerplate/README.md

-# fahad
+# Minimal fast-api boilerplate

+### I carefully AI-coded this for my own projects but if someone wants to use it, feel free! :)

-Minimal async FastAPI service: Python 3.12, `uv`, Pydantic v2, uvicorn.
-One example feature (a greeting endpoint) that shows a router, an async service function, and request/response models.
-No database, no auth, no CI — just enough to add a feature fast and ship it to Kubernetes.
+Minimal async FastAPI service using Python 3.12, uv, Pydantic v2, and Uvicorn.
+Includes a greeting endpoint demonstrating routing, async service logic, and request/response models.
+No database, authentication, or CI—just enough to build quickly and deploy to Kubernetes.

+You can extend the db quite easily, refer to the docs.
+Also provided the kubernetes yamls for convenience.

 ## Requirements